When I was overlanding from Bali to London, I wanted to go to Mongolia, and I wanted to go to Kazakhstan.

-So I thought I’d share my newfound Mongolia to Kazakhstan train knowledge with the world, for anyone doing a madcap overland journey like mine – or for someone visiting these two countries and who really likes trains.
+So I thought I’d share my newfound Mongolia to Kazakhstan train knowledge with the world, for anyone doing a madcap overland journey like mine – or for anyone else who really likes trains.

 Book Your Trains